-The team will need some time adjusting to the new tool, so give the chance to get used to it.
+The team will need some time to adjust to the new tool, so give them the chance to get used to it.
 Timeneye thankfully offers a series of helpful guides and how-to posts on how to use Timeneye to track time every day.

 Also, establish and explain some rules and good practices.
-(For example, it may be useful to add notes to every time entry registered for a more detailed evaluation).
+(For example, it may be useful to add notes for every time entry registered for a more detailed evaluation).

 Don’t forget to also think about when your team is on the field, in meetings, or switching between multiple projects.
 Make it easier for them to track time by activating the integrations with the tools they use, and recommending they use the Timeneye apps on their mobile phone.